 For dates of events happening in and around Ashby visit the What's On pages on this website.

 In the 19th century Ashby became a Spa Town when tourists visited Ivanhoe Baths.
 These were filled with water drawn from a Spa in Moira and moved by train.
 They were closed in the 1870's and demolished in the 1960s.
-There is a Bath Grounds Heritage Trail guide available from Ashby Tourist Information Centre For further information on the Bath Grounds or to download the Heritage Trail visit The Friends of Ashby Bath Grounds website.
+For further information on the Bath Grounds visit The Friends of Ashby Bath Grounds website.

 Now, shopping is the attraction for visitors to the town.
 A variety of locally owned and specialist shops trade alongside famous high street names.
 The town also boasts an award winning museum, and Ashby Castle which is now owned by English Heritage.

-For sports enthusiasts Hood Park Leisure Centre offers a wide range of facilities and services.
+For sports enthusiasts Ashby Leisure Centre and Lido offers a wide range of facilities and services.
 There's something for everyone.
-A four court sports hall, fitness suite, floodlight astroturf pitches, open air and indoor swimming pools, tennis, badminton and squash courts.
-The Leisure Centre is next door to the Library, Tourist Information Centre and Museum on North Street.
+A four court sports hall, fitness suite, floodlight astroturf pitches, open air lido and indoor swimming pools, badminton and squash courts.
+The Leisure Centre is next door to the Library and Museum on North Street.

-Ashby also has Rebound a fantastic Trampoline Park.
+Ashby also has Rebound a fantastic Inflatable Park.